DecadeReverb/strainer-asp-dotnet/README.md

 }
 ```

 Notice how conditional ordering is being performed depending on whether context's `IsSubsequent` property is `true`.
 That's because Strainer supports subsequent sorting (by multiple properties) with no exception for custom sorting.
+You can chain them all together.

 ## Filter operators